binlecode/example-oauth2-fastapi/README.md

 from cryptography.hazmat.primitives import serialization from cryptography.hazmat.backends import default_backend

-# Generate RSA key pair
+# Generate RSA key pair programmatically.
 # `public_exponent` is a prime integer, which should be sufficiently large
 # to make generated keys secure
 # 65537 is what industry commonly uses to generate secure rs256 private keys